noi-techpark/opendatahub-website/README.md

 #### **Simple Events that link outside:**

-To add an event box in the Event section of the website you have to add an .md file in the /src/content/events folder.
+To add an event box in the Event section of the website you have to add a .md file with the events name in the /src/content/events folder.
 The .md file should contain the following information:

 ```yml